fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 which to use; there is risk in using either that depends on the session setup.

-The security properties for both the inner and outer key holders are the same as the security properties of classic SRTP
+The security properties for both the inner and outer key holders are the same as the security properties of classic SRTP.

+TODO discuss risks of using NULL for hop-by-hop.

 IANA Considerations
 ==============